Do you want to go to university? (If you don’t know, read this post first.)

 I think you should fly and go visit the universities and cities before making your decision.

 In 2018, I met a 29-year old Japanese surgeon that had decided to study mechanical engineering.
 She was flying from one city to another to visit the best universities before making her decision.

 3. What About Tuition Fees?

-Most EU universities will make you pay more if you don’t have an EU passport, but it’ll never be higher than €10 000 per year (for bachelors, some masters are more expensive).
+Most places will be more expensive if you don’t have an EU passport.
+However, it’ll never be higher than €10 000 per year for a bachelor.